sarahrosehassan/cauchy-list/README.md

 # Multiplication
-Each element in the result is given by this formula with mod p.
+Each element in the result is given by this custom formula with mod p.
 ![15](https://user-images.githubusercontent.com/59797227/100792667-fc1b2a00-33e8-11eb-954e-6533b7f3bc8e.png)